In order to apply to the Student Government Funding Committee, RSOs must:

-- Your organization will be invited to give a short presentation at a SGFC Meeting, which take place Tuesdays at 5:00 PM.
+Your organization will be invited to give a short presentation at an SGFC Meeting, which takes place Tuesdays at 5:00 PM.

 * SGFC will not fund retroactively.
 SGFC will not reimburse groups that have spent money before your budget has been approved by the councils.
 Events must take place at least one week after your group’s hearing.

 Yes, all RSO travel must be approved by a CLI advisor.

 The travel policy applies to both university-sponsored travel and individual travel on the behalf of an RSO.
 This includes, but is not limited to club sports trips, activities of RSOs, and Student Government-funded travel.

 Students must be approved prior to driving a university vehicle or driving on university-sponsored travel.
 To become an approved driver, students must follow the steps below.
 This process will qualify a student to drive on university-sponsored trips for a period of 12 months.

 - Make a photocopy of the front and back of your valid U.S. driver’s license.